trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

          <img src="/img/tutorials/tzkt-next-cycle.png" alt="The TZKT block explorer, showing information about the current cycle" style={{width: 300}} />

-         When this cycle starts, Tezos calculates attestation rights for two cycles in the future and includes your baker.
+         When this cycle starts, Tezos calculates attestation rights for a certain number of cycles in the future and includes your baker.
+         The number of cycles is the `consensus_rights_delay` network parameter.

       1. Wait for your baker to receive attestation rights.